 The Trinity Broads are a tranquil and beautiful part of the Broads landscape, a hidden gem isolated from the main river system.

-The Trinity Broads Partnership works to safeguard and enhance the Trinity Broads for wildlife and people.
-The four partners have been working together for more than 15 years to restore the habitats to their full potential, and to encourage sustainable enjoyment of the site by the local community and visitors.
+The Trinity Broads are owned by Essex & Suffolk Water (ESW) and managed by Norfolk Wildlife Trust (NWT); a partnership that works to safeguard and enhance the Trinity Broads for wildlife and people.
+The five partners (Broads Authority, Natural England, Environment Agency, NWT and ESW) have been working together for more than 20 years to restore the habitats to their full potential, and to encourage sustainable enjoyment of site by both the local community and visitors.

-Situated north-west of Great Yarmouth, the Trinity Broads make up 14% of the open water within the Broads.
+Situated north-west of Great Yarmouth, the Trinity Broads make up 14% of the open water within the Broads National Park.
 Habitats include wide expanses of shallow open water, extensive tracts of broadshore reedbed and undisturbed areas of wet woodland.

-These habitats support a wealth of wildlife, from the tiniest rare snail to stands of bulrushes, which have virtually disappeared from the rest of the Broads, to the elusive bittern.
-The wildlife importance means that more than 3km2 of the Trinities is protected by national and international conservation designations.
+These habitats support a wealth of wildlife, from the tiniest rare snail to stands of true bulrushes.
+Other rare wildlife includes swallowtail butterflies and the elusive bittern.
+The wildlife importance of this NWT reserve means that more than 3km2 of the Trinities is protected by national and international conservation designations.

 These broads are at the heart of the local communities, not only providing drinking water for the people of the surrounding villages and Great Yarmouth but also providing a recreational resource for birdwatchers, anglers and sailors.

 The Trinity Broads is a site rich in wildlife, where healthy fish populations swim in crystal clear waters with abundant desirable plant growth; this in turn shelters a diverse community of invertebrates.